nateify/amazon-wishlist-exporter/readme.md

     pip install amazon-wishlist-exporter

-[uv](https://docs.astral.sh/uv/) or [pipx](https://pipx.pypa.io/stable/) is recommended to install the package in a managed environment:
+[uv](https://docs.astral.sh/uv/) is recommended to install the package in a managed environment:

     uv tool install amazon-wishlist-exporter